jdebloat/jdebloat/tools/jdebloat/README.md

 ## Current Restrictions and Limitations

-1. JDbloat works only with Java 1.8.
+1. JDebloat works only with Java 1.8.
 2. It requires a user to specify an entry point.
 3. Handling reflective calls using Tamiflex is enabled for Maven projects only.
 In other words, the `--tamiflex` option works only works when